Kilanko-Olajide/Kilanko-Olajide/README.md

 - 👋 Hi, I’m Kilanko-Olajide
+- Currently an intermediate level python developer.
-- 👀 I’m interested in the cybersecurity and blockchain worlds
+- 👀 I am also interested in the cybersecurity and blockchain worlds.
 - 🌱 I’m currently learning solidity
 - 💞️ I’m looking to collaborate on projects